-VC admits he doesn’t hire women out of fear he’ll get sued
+Someone claiming to be a VC admits he doesn’t hire women out of fear he’ll get sued

 Credit Karma touts $500 million in revenues

-On KQED’s Forum show today host Queena Sook Kim discussed venture capitalism’s sexist culture.
-But there was a shocking revelation from someone claiming to be a VC who emailed in a response to the show, saying he would not hire a woman “out of fear that we will get sued.”
+On KQED’s Forum show today host Queena Sook Kim discussed venture capital’s sexist culture.
+But during the call, someone claiming to be a VC emailed the show to say he would not hire a woman “out of fear that we will get sued.”

 We don’t how KQED obtained this email or what their methods are for verification of letters sent to the show.
 However, not hiring women capable of filling a role at your workplace simply because they are a woman is illegal.